Common Examples Of Stimming Behaviors

 The behaviors associated with autistic stimming, related to autism spectrum disorders, may include noticeable actions that go beyond what is considered socially acceptable, such as repeated finger flicking, rocking the body, or flapping one's hands.
 Some self stimulatory behaviors, like head banging or hand flapping, may garner more attention due to societal expectations for behavior and may cause concern for the person's well-being.
 For example, someone on the autism spectrum may make loud noises that sound threatening or hit their head repeatedly against a wall.

-It is important to note that some repetitive behavior may lead to physical harm, such as:
+It is important to note that some repetitive behavior may lead to physical harm.
+Watch out for the following behaviors and seek help when you see any of them in your child or loved one.

 • Placing dangerous items in the mouth or swallowing them